flyck/astro-party/README.md

 - Issues
   - [ ] Fix all type-errors
   - [ ] 404 page doesnt work in subdirectories
+  - [ ] Fix deleting of an participant which still has tasks assigned
 - Nice things
   - [ ] Modal gets closed when outside-area is clicked (escape & close button already work)
   - [ ] Have better toast messages with a proper library ([js-snackbar](https://www.michaelmickelson.com/js-snackbar/)?)